sadeqi-ah/nm-project-ids/README.md

 ## Notes
 - This setup is designed for **educational purposes** in a lab network.
-- Threshold values are tuned for **home lab traffic**, not production.
+- Threshold values are tuned for **home lab traffic**, not production or enterprise.
 - Some patterns are simplified for demonstration and may generate false positives.

 ---